klauspost/compress/README.md

 It is definitely visible that we are dealing with specialized content here, so the results are very scattered.
 This package does not do very well at levels 1-4, but picks up significantly at level 5 and levels 7 and 8 offering great speed for the achieved compression.

 So if you know you content is extremely compressible you might want to go slightly higher than the defaults.
-The standard libary has a huge gap between levels 3 and 4 in terms of speed (2.75x slowdown), so it offers little "middle ground".
+The standard library has a huge gap between levels 3 and 4 in terms of speed (2.75x slowdown), so it offers little "middle ground".

 ## Medium-High Compressible

 This is a pretty common test corpus: [enwik9](http://mattmahoney.net/dc/textdata.html).
 It contains the first 10^9 bytes of the English Wikipedia dump on Mar.
 3, 2006.
 This is a very good test of typical text based compression and more data heavy streams.

 We see a similar picture here as in "Web Content".
 On equal levels some compression is sacrificed for more speed.
-Level 5 seems to be the best tradeoff between speed and size, beating stdlib level 3 in both.
+Level 5 seems to be the best trade-off between speed and size, beating stdlib level 3 in both.

 ## Medium Compressible